 Fixing a rate can also be a savvy move for first-time buyers as they will know that if they can meet their current repayments they are secure in their new home for a number of years.

 However, it’s most sensible to approach the question of when to fix from a personalised perspective based on your own circumstances and forecasts of income and outgoings, or you could find yourself obsessing about the markets and factors beyond your control.

 After the 2008 crash, fixed-rate mortgages of 5-10 years all but disappeared.
 But they are making a comeback, with many lenders bringing out mortgages with fixed rate for 10 years at some of the lowest rates ever offered.

 Without a crystal ball it’s a tough call whether to choose a mortgage with a fixed rate.

-While fixed rate mortgages have been becoming cheaper recently, especially after the Brexit vote, it’s impossible to guess how long they will remain so low, or if they could become even lower in the future.
+While fixed rate mortgages are lower than they have been historically, it’s impossible to guess how long they will remain so low, or if they could become even lower in the future.

 It may be well worth your time comparing fixed rate mortgages against variable rates to decide if fixing your rate now might save you money in the future, or even protect you from your repayments becoming unmanageable.

 Find a mortgage with a rate set for a number of years, giving you peace of mind that the price of your mortgage won’t change.

 Find a mortgage that tracks the base rate of the Bank of England.
 This means (in theory) the price of your mortgage will roughly move with how well the national economy is performing.
 Usually this means when times are good you’ll pay more and less when times are tight.